bikeshaving/crank/website/documents/guides/02-elements.md

 const el = createElement("div", {id: "element"}, "An element");
 ```

-Identifiers like `createElement`, `Fragment` must be manually imported.
+With the classic transform, the `createElement` function must be manually imported.
 The automatic transform turns JSX elements into function calls from an automatically imported namespace.

 ```jsx
 /** @jsxImportSource @b9g/crank */